ing-bank/lion/docs/fundamentals/systems/form/model-value.md

   element' (for instance a lion-input) to a top element (for instance lion-form).
 An example path could be [lionForm, lionFieldset, lionInput]
 - `initialize`: whether this is the first time the event is fired (on first render of the FormControl)

+### Resetting

+Resetting a form can be done by two different methods.

+- `resetGroup()`: resets every form field to its initial/prefilled value and interaction state
+- `clearGroup()`: clears every form field, disregarding its initial/prefilled value and interaction state

+Both methods do so by calling `reset|resetGroup` or `clear|clearGroup` on each `LionField` found in the form.